 Call after 10.30am to book GP routine follow ups, NHS Health Checks, Vaccine appointments, blood tests, annual reviews and other nurse appointments.
 You can also use our econsult system to contact us for routine matters.

 IMPORTANT INFORMATION At the moment we are offering a telephone consultation with the GP first rather than face to face .
 If the GP needs to see you face to face this will be arranged by the GP during the telephone consultation.

-Doctors offer appointments in morning surgery to see their patients between 8.30am and 11.00am or 9.00am and 11.30am dependant on the doctor.
+Doctors offer appointments in morning surgery to speak to or see their patients between 8.30am and 11.00am or 9.00am and 11.30am dependant on the doctor.
 Afternoon surgeries are run between 2.15pm and 5.00pm dependant on the doctor.
 Outside of 11.00am and 5.00pm the duty doctor deals with any queries, emergencies or visit requests.
 All partners form part of the duty rota.
 Out of hours doctors are available if the surgery is closed.

 The appointment system is managed by the partners at the practice.
 Results from the National Patient Surveys and the Local NHS monitoring balanced scorecard, is taken into consideration when making any improvements to the system.
 The surgery does not offer open surgeries.
 The appointment system offers 3 types of appointments.
 Advance appointments for booking ahead up to 1 month (4 weeks), a limited number of appointments that become available on the day, and emergency slots.
 An explanation of these types and how to book them is detailed below.